Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Results

-We consider both FedZO and DecomFL to directly apply the memory reduction seed trick proposed by MeZO \cite{malladi2023fine} as they do not require activation reuse, so that they can train these large models.
-In such a scenario, FedZO and DecomFL would consume a peak memory of $\SI{1.4}{\giga \byte}$ and $\SI{1.75}{\giga \byte}$ over the two context lengths.
-For \ac{METHOD}, we only require saving the output activation before the second block, which in this scenario required only $\SI{1}{\mega \byte}$ and $\SI{8}{\mega \byte}$ (i.e., increasing the memory only by $0.07\%$ and $0.44\%$ compared to MeZO).
+We consider that both FedZO and DecomFL can directly apply the memory reduction seed reconstruction trick proposed by MeZO ~\citep{malladi2023fine}, as they do not require activation reuse and can therefore be used to train large models.
+Thus, we directly mention the memory overhead of \ac{METHOD} compared to MeZO. \ac{METHOD} only requires saving the output activation before the second block.
+Subsequently, \ac{METHOD} adds only additional peak memory of $\SI{1}{\mega \byte}$ and $\SI{8}{\mega \byte}$ on top of $\SI{1.4}{\giga \byte}$ and $\SI{1.75}{\giga \byte}$ over the two context lengths for RoBERTa-large (i.e., $0.07\%$ and $0.44\%$ increase compared to MeZO) and $\SI{2}{\mega \byte}$ and $\SI{16}{MB}$ on top of $\SI{5.1}{\giga \byte}$ and $\SI{5.4}{GB}$ (i.e. $0.04\%$ and $0.3\%$ increase) for OPT1.3B.

+\paragraph{Communication:} FedZO sends the complete network parameters per round; therefore, the total upload in the \ac{FL} training process is on the order of \SI{}{\tera \byte}.
+In the simple implementation that we provided for \ac{METHOD}, the client uploads $2K$ scalar gradients and $P_{1}K$ and $P_{2}K$ seeds.
+As discussed, since the server sends the starting pseudo seed generator, we record \ac{METHOD}, where only the scalar gradients are sent.
+Similarly, DecomFL also sends only the gradient scalars.
+Compared to DecomFL, \ac{METHOD} sends gradient scalars for $\theta_{1}$ and $\theta_{2}$ instead of for $\theta$.
+We therefore observe, in some cases, a small but overall negligible increase in upload overhead of our approach compared to DecomFL.